Nistertal: Economy and infrastructure

 North of the community runs Bundesstraße 414, leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchanges are Montabaur on the A 3 (Cologne–Frankfurt), some 25 km away, and Haiger/Burbach on the A 45 (Dortmund–Hanau), some 27 km away.
-Nistertal-Bad Marienberg station lies on the Oberwesterwaldbahn railway to Limburg and Au (Sieg).
+Nistertal-Bad Marienberg station lies on the Westerwald-Sieg-Bahn (RB90) railway of Hessische Landesbahn (HLB), section DreiLänderBahn from Limburg via Au (Sieg) to Siegen Hbf.

 From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.

+Nistertal is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone 447.

+Nistertal-Bad Marienberg station also has a Bike and ride facility and a Park and ride lot.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Nistertal is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.